Saudi Arabian art: Visual arts

 Tribal symbols referred to as "wusum" were carved by Bedouins during prehistoric times and are found as rock art in the hills and deserts of Arabia.
-During the years 1985–1990l there was a rock art and epigraphic survey of Saudi Arabia.
+During the years 1985–1990 there was a rock art and epigraphic survey of Saudi Arabia.
 During this time, over 1000 rock art sites were recorded.
 In the earlier stages of rock art, there were large human and animal faces, and in the later stages the human and animals faces were smaller.

 Decoration art

 The art of decoration is a fundamental element of identity in the region of Asir.
-Al-Qatt Al-Asiri, an inscribed artwork on UNESCO's Intangible Cultural Heritage of Humanity, is an ancient art form popular in Asir region where the white interior walls of homes painted with various patterns of symbols and geometric shapes.
+Al-Qatt Al-Asiri, an inscribed artwork on UNESCO's Intangible Cultural Heritage of Humanity, is an ancient art form popular in Asir region where the white interior walls of homes are painted with various patterns of symbols and geometric shapes.
 The tradition of house-painting is unique to women in the region, as the home is considered the female domain.

-Art Movement
+Art movement

-The Art Movement in Saudi Arabia started in the mid 60's by a group of School Art Teachers and lasted till mid 80's.
+The art movement in Saudi Arabia started in the mid 60's by a group of school art teachers and lasted until the mid 80's.

 In 1972, Mohammed Said Farsi became the mayor of the coastal city of Jeddah, making the city one of the largest open-air art galleries in the world.